Hydr0Dr4gon/Arduino-SteamVR-controller/README.md

 # Arduino-SteamVR-controller
-The arduino code for one of my other projects, where i try to emulate Vive controllers with Leap Motion, and an Arduino based custom built controller

 # What is this?
-This is the code of my custom built motion controller, used for my other project, where I try to emulat Vive controllers.
-The buttons and the orientation are from two of these controllers, and the positional data is from a Leap Motion.
+This is the code of my custom built motion controller made from a set of Razer Hydras with a TeensyLC and a MPU9250.
+For use in conjunction with the Leap Motion in Virtual Reality.

 # Known issues
 - Currently the orientation data is the built-on DMP's (Digital Motion Processor)  output, without any further processing.
 It's quite good and stable,